stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 > - We add a button on that page that will allow the user to resubscribe to the mailer.
 Note that we don't redirect back to the `show` action because that would end up unsubscribing the user from the mailer again.
 > - We find the user through their GlobalID in the URL which makes the URLs difficult to discover.
 Otherwise the URL would just accept the user's ID which is much easier to guess.
 This will prevent a bad actor from from unsubscribing a user from a mailer.

-## Step 4: Build Page for User to Update Their Email Preferences
+## Step 4: Build a Page for User to Update Their Email Preferences

 1. Generate a controller for the MailerSubscription model.